ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-vscode.md

 ## Compatibility
 {: #cloud-setup-wca-vscode-compatibility}

-The extension is compatible with Visual Studio Code 1.86.x and later.
+The extension is compatible with Visual Studio Code 1.101.1 and later, using Node.js version 22.15 or later.

+To verify your Node.js version in Visual Studio Code, click the **Code** menu, then choose **About Visual Studio Code**.
+Make sure Node.js is version 22.15 or later.

 Installing the extension in a development container is not supported.